-Determining whether or not a donated kidney could be tolerated by your body is extremely important for the success of the transplant.
+Determining whether or not your body could tolerate a donated kidney is extremely important for the success of the transplant.
 For this, it is crucial that your blood type and the donor’s blood type as well as the tissue types are compatible.
 An HLA (Human Leukocyte Antigens) blood test is used to determine your unique tissue type.

 A blood test will also be conducted in order to determine the presence of antibodies in the tissue.
 The blood test will also help to check for compatibility with the potential donors.
 Antibodies refer to substances that the body produces for destroying foreign materials.

 Kidney transplant: The procedure